sara-nl/clouddocs/Windows.markdown

 1. **On the Windows VM:** Again, on the next screen, click on _Scan_ if the list of detected drivers is not updated.
 Then install the driver.
 At this point, the originally white area shows one entry: your disk.
 1. **On the Windows VM:** You can finally click on the drive to get Windows installed on it.

 You can continue with the rest of the Windows installation process normally.
-Then, reboot so that your freshly installed Windows starts up (make sure you do not start the installation again).
+Then, reboot so that your newly installed Windows starts up (make sure you do not start the installation again).

-## Configure the contextualization
+## Configure contextualization

-Once your fresly installed Windows starts, we will configure your VM so that it auto-configures itself on start up (e.g.: at this point, you can see that there is no active network connection, so you cannot even browse the web).
+Once your freshly installed Windows starts, we will configure your VM so that it auto-configures itself on start up (e.g.: at this point, you can see that there is no active network connection, so you cannot even browse the web).

 1. **On the Windows VM:** Open a file explorer, and browse the _CONTEXT_ CD-ROM.
 You should be able to see at least 3 files on that CD-ROM.
 Two of them should be the ones we manually added to the _Context_ tab of the `template` some steps ago, called: _context.ps1_ and _startup.vbs_.
 1. **On the Windows VM:** From the _CONTEXT_ CD-ROM, copy both files **context.ps1** and **startup.vbs** to the **C:\** drive.
 They will thus become reachable at C:\context.ps1 and C:\startup.vbs.